Best Chateaux in the Loire Valley

 Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travels the World

-My favorite castle of them all: Chateau Chenonceau, located just outside of Amboise.
+My favorite castle of all: Chateau Chenonceau, located just outside of Amboise.

-Great Chateau Accommodations Near Chenonceau: Amboise is the closest major town to Chenonceau, & you have two fabulous options nearby ~ 1) Chateau du Pray ($95+/night), & 2) Chateau de la Bourdaisiere ($135+/night).
-Both are set on large grounds, with Chateau du Pray being the smaller of the two.
-Chateau de la Bourdaisiere is set on 55 acres, in a restored Renaissance-era castle.
+Great Chateau Accommodations Near Chenonceau: Amboise is the closest major town to Chenonceau, & you have two fabulous chateaux options nearby ~ 1) Chateau du Pray ($95+/night), & 2) Chateau de la Bourdaisiere ($135+/night).
+Both are set on large grounds, with Chateau de la Bourdaisiere’s being quite a bit larger, on 55 acres, with a restored Renaissance-era castle.

 Best Chateaux in the Loire Valley, Girl Who Travels the World, Chateau de la Bourdaisiere

-Set on 55 acres, just five kilometers from the Loire River, is the Renaissance-restored Chateau de la Bourdaisiere, which is famous for its National Conservatory of Tomatoes.
+Set on 55 acres by the Loire River, is Renaissance-restored Chateau de la Bourdaisiere, famous for its National Conservatory of Tomatoes.

 5) Chateau de Villandry

 Chateau de Villandry lies furthest south, on this tour of the “Best Chateaux in the Loire Valley.”
-And you can skip the inside tour here ~ & simply marvel at its gorgeous gardens.
+And you can save some money & skip the inside tour here ~ & simply marvel at Villandry’s gorgeous gardens.
 Walking through the gardens alone will take you AT LEAST an hour!
-They’re massive, with an upper & lower level, a lake, & all kinds of different “areas,” with different color schemes & themes.
+They’re massive, with upper & lower levels, a lake, & all kinds of different “garden rooms,” each with a different color scheme & theme.
 It’s a bit overwhelming!
-But if you’re there on a sunny day (like I was), you’ll find plenty of great photo ops.
+But if you’re there on a sunny day like I was, you’ll find plenty of great photo opportunities.
 Wear bright clothes to make the most of your shots!

 Distinguishing Feature: Its gardens!!
-They’re HUGE, & wildly varied with many different themes & color schemes.
-This is a great spot to bring a picnic lunch, grab a bench, & admire the view!
+They’re HUGE, & wildly varied with many different plant varieties & geometric shapes.
+You may gain inpiration for your own French country garden here!
+This is a great spot to bring a picnic lunch, grab a seat, & admire the view…

 Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travels the World